Skip to content

 For hosts running multiple webinars per month, or who have audiences of 100+, doing this manually stops being viable quickly.
 Sponja automates the segmentation and email drafting based on attendee behavior, so the follow-up goes out within hours of closing the session rather than days.

 For a step-by-step walkthrough of running your first event, see How to Host a Free Webinar.
-For a detailed guide to the follow-up sequence itself, see Best Free Webinar Platforms or the dedicated breakdown in Webinar Follow-Up Email: The 3-Email Sequence That Converts.
+For a detailed guide to the follow-up sequence itself, see Webinar Follow-Up Email: The 3-Email Sequence That Converts.
+If your audience size is the deciding factor, Best Free Webinar Platforms covers the free-tier options in more depth.
+Once your tool is chosen, our webinar planning checklist covers the prep timeline and our guide to increasing webinar attendance covers filling the room.

 Frequently asked questions